top of page

 Many colleges, Princeton included, have similar support systems to boarding schools: academic and residential life deans, peer health advisors and residential assistants, and academic advisors.
 However, because you are given a lot more personal freedom, the responsibility of reaching out to these people and taking advantage of the resources available falls to the individual student, in part because colleges are generally much larger than boarding schools (Princeton, for instance, has about five times as many students as Andover in each class).

-Our senior photo from my Princeton eating club, pre-COVID lockdown
+Our senior photo from my Princeton eating club

 (Notice: no adults!)